[Update] Claude Opus 4.8 is now available on Amazon Bedrock

 Claude Platform on AWS is a platform operated by Anthropic, accessible from the AWS Management Console, and supports consolidated billing via AWS Marketplace (billed in CCU units).

 - The benchmark figures in this article are based on official Anthropic announcements (internal evaluations).
-We recommend verifying performance with your own workloads in your own environment.
+We recommend verifying performance on actual workloads in your own environment

-- The pricing listed is the standard pricing for the Anthropic Claude API (first-party).
-Please check the AWS pricing page for pricing via Amazon Bedrock, and the CCU-based billing structure for Claude Platform on AWS.
+- The pricing stated is the standard pricing for the Anthropic Claude API (first-party).
+Please check the AWS pricing page for pricing via Amazon Bedrock, and the CCU-based billing structure for Claude Platform on AWS

-Claude Opus 4.8 is a practically oriented update built on Claude Opus 4.7, with improvements to long-horizon agentic coding, tool triggering, and compaction handling.
-For those using Amazon Bedrock or Claude Platform on AWS, you can try it out simply by replacing the model ID with anthropic.claude-opus-4-8.
+Claude Opus 4.8 is a practically oriented update built on top of Claude Opus 4.7, with improvements to long-horizon agentic coding, tool triggering, and handling of compaction.
+If you are using Amazon Bedrock or Claude Platform on AWS, you can try it simply by replacing the model ID with anthropic.claude-opus-4-8.
 Why not start by experiencing the differences from Claude Opus 4.7 in a test environment?